-Jerry serves a a Riverlorian on the American Queen Steamboat.
-He gives daily talks, serves as a river guide, and makes announcements about interesting sites along the rivers.
+Now retired, Jerry served as a Riverlorian on the American Queen Steamboat.
+He gave daily talks, served as a river guide, and made announcements about interesting sites along the rivers.
 The passengers are usually on week-long trips on navigable rivers throughout the eastern United States.
 His expertise about rivers is well known and led to him being called as an expert witness in a case that led to designating a river as non-navigable.
 He has traveled nearly every major river in the U.S., including the entire lengths of the Mississippi River and Ohio Rivers.

 One of Jerry's unusual writing projects is a published children's book.
 The booked titled "A Goose Named Gilligan" was written by Hay about the true adventures of a goose that he rescued and was adopted by him.
 Another book project by Hay is titled "Beyond The Bridges" and is one of the most complete books about life on the rivers ever written.
 "Rivers Revealed" was released in June of 2007 by Indiana University Press This edition is available world-wide in soft cover.
 Hay completed the "Ohio River Guide Book", and was published in the Spring of 2008.
 This book is a complete guide of the entire 981 miles of the river and is a must-have for boaters, floaters and river road travelers.
 In 2010 Hay authored the Illinois Waterway Guidebook, that takes boaters from the Mississippi River to Lake Michigan.
 Two more guidebooks were published in 2011.
 They are the Tennessee River Guidebook and the Cumberland River Guidebook.
 The Mississippi River Historic Sites and Interesting Places book is his latest book, published in 2013.